Blog

 5. Create a calm and secure environment

-Make sure your pet has a quiet, safe space for relaxation.
+Make sure your dog has a quiet, safe space for relaxation.
 And be sure to carve out some time during the day for some extra love and cuddles if they seem stressed.
 This is especially important on the Fourth of July and other busy summer holidays where guests, fireworks, and loud noises can be triggering to dogs and cats.

 6. Make water safety a priority